 Once you have reached the rent step of BRRRR, you will start earning passive income via the rent you collect.
 You might even decide to hire the service of a professional property management company to relieve you of all forms of landlord-related duties.

 Once you hit your BRRRR stride, you can achieve something called economies of scale, where owning and operating multiple rental properties at once can help you lower your costs overall by reducing your average cost per property and spreading out your risk.

-Cons of the BRRRR Method
+BRRRR Method Cons

-1. Extensive Renovations May Be Required
+1. Extensive Renovations May be Required

 When combined with the cost of renovations, distressed properties can be expensive, labor-intensive, and time-consuming.
 Whether you choose to rehab the BRRRR property yourself or work with professional contractors, you should prepare for the unexpected, like bad plumbing, pest disaster, or major structural issues.